MicroEJ/docs/ApplicationDeveloperGuide/bon.rst

 Runtime Phases
 ==============

-B-ON defines two phases of execution:
+BON defines two phases of execution:

 -  ``initialization phase``: this is the very first Java code that executes.
 Its purpose is to let the device “boot”, that is, to